BlaineDev/431-classes-2022/class21/README.md

     - If nothing else, I strongly encourage you to read [the Checklist page from the Project B instructions](https://thomaselove.github.io/431-projectB-2022/checklist.html), before too much more time has passed.
 4. Quiz 2 will be available to you late in the evening on Tuesday 2022-11-29, and is due at 9 PM on Monday 2022-12-05.

-## References Associated with This Week's Material
+## References Associated with Material in Classes 21 and 22

 The second part of today's class will be centered around replicable research, statistical significance and *p* values.
-We'll continue this discussion and highlight additional issues in Class 24 on Thursday.
+We'll continue this discussion and highlight additional issues in Class 22 on 2022-11-29.

 ![](https://imgs.xkcd.com/comics/epistemic_uncertainty.png)